-Get excited and make tackling bullying a priority in your school by booking a place to a regional training day below!
+Get excited and make tackling bullying a priority in your school by booking a place at an Anti-Bullying Ambassador training day below.

-Delivered within your school setting for up to 30 students.
-The young people in your school are trained to become Anti-Bullying Ambassadors by equipping them with the knowledge and skills they need to tackle bullying/ raise awareness of the topic of bullying within their school and local community.
-We offer bespoke packages such as assemblies, workshops, talks with parents and will aim to tailor make your training day to your requirements.
+Bespoke anti-bullying training sessions are delivered within your school setting for up to 40 students.
+The young people in your school will be trained to become Anti-Bullying Ambassadors by equipping them with the knowledge and skills they need to tackle bullying and raise awareness within their school and local community.

 become a host school

-A great way to get involved in the Anti-Bullying Ambassador Programme and become a leading anti-bullying school in your local area is to become a host school.
+Hosting an Anti-Bullying Ambassador training day is a great way to get involved in the Anti-Bullying Programme and become a leading anti-bullying school in your local area.

 Schools from the local community will come together at your school for an all-day training session where young people will be trained to become Anti-Bullying Ambassadors.